seukgcode/MEL-GHMFC/README.md

 The KG used in this paper is extracted from Wikidata, which has more than 170K triples and about 80K entities.

-Full datasets and detailed descriptions are accessed via https://github.com/seukgcode/MELBench
+Note: In this repository, we only provide part of samples.
+Full datasets and detailed descriptions can be accessed via https://github.com/seukgcode/MELBench.